TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.12.md

 ---

-And Solomon sat upon the throne of David his father; and his kingdom was established greatly.
+Solomon sat on the throne of David his father; and his kingdom was firmly established.